Simula-Consulting/decipher/viz-tool/docs/development.md

 1. Sets the output of the generated image to `~/Downloads`
 2. May not be needed.
 In some cases the default cache volume runs out of space.

-??? note inline end "Using Apptainer to build"
+This command will create a `.sif` file in your `~/Downloads` folder.

+??? question "Why use Docker to build Apptainer image"

-    The above approach was chosen as it works well on any system.
+    The above approach was chosen as it works well on any system and does not require Apptainer.
     If you have to Apptainer on your local x86 machine, feel free to build directly with Apptainer.

-where `viz-tool` is the name of the Docker image.
-This will create a `.sif` file in your Downloads folder.

 ??? warning "Access to Apptainer"